chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 2. **Direct Acceptance**

-   - The supplier does a look-up from the TokenID in the `InitiateCancellationRequest` to determine the inventory system booking reference to be cancelled
+   - The supplier does a look-up from the TokenID in the `CancellationPending notification` to determine the inventory system booking reference to be cancelled.
-   - The supplier can accept the cancellation by accepting the proposed refund amount
+   - The supplier can accept the cancellation by accepting the proposed refund amount and whether the booking can be cancelled.
    - Supplier partner plugin submits the `AcceptCancellationRequest` to the supplier bot
-   - Supplier bot submits `CancellationAccepted` event and initiates the refund transaction
+   - Supplier bot submits `CancellationAccepted` event, burns the booking token and initiates the refund transaction.
-   - Distributor bot listens for on-chain events, submits the `AcceptCancellationRequest` to the partner plugin, confirms the reception of the refund and burns the booking token.
+   - Distributor bot listens for on-chain events, receives the `CancellationAccepted notification` and forwards the notification to the distributor partner plugin, confirms the reception of the refund and burns the booking token.
+   - Supplier bot listens for on-chain events, receives the `CancellationAccepted notification` and forwards the notification to the partner plugin.
+As the booking token is now burned, the booking can definitively be cancelled in the inventory system.

+3. **Rejection**
+It is not always possible to cancel a booking.
+It might be that the service is already used or that the service has been partially used (for example the first couple of days of a ---------- stay or car rental)

+   - Upon reception of the `CancellationPending notification`, the supplier checks whether the booking can be cancelled.
+   - The supplier can reject the cancellation with a specific reason, using the `RejectCancellationRequest` A reason must be given why the cancellation is not possible
+   - This terminates the cancellation process with a CancellationRejected notification

+4. **Counter-Proposal**
+In case the booking can be cancelled, but the refund amount provided by the distributor does not match the original cost minus the cancellation cost, the supplier can return a counter proposal with a corrected refund amount.

+   - Upon reception of the `CancellationPending notification`, the supplier checks whether the booking can be cancelled and the proposed refund amount is correct.
+   - The supplier can counter with a different refund amount using the `CounterCancellationRequest`
+   - The distributor receives the `CancellationCountered notification` and can then either:
+     - Accept the counter-proposal, using the `AcceptCounterCancellationRequest`.
+     - Cancel the entire cancellation process using the `CancelCancellationRequest`.

+The CancelCancellation request can only be emitted by the initiator of the cancellation, which is the owner of the "Cancellation Proposal".
+For example if an employee has requested the cancellation of the wrong booking.
+As soon as the cancellation is accepted the CancelCancellation process will return an error.
+Once a CancelCancellation proposal is completed, the cancellation proposal is deleted.

+#### Sequence Diagram

 ```mermaid
 sequenceDiagram